 SonarScanner for .NET

-dotnet.
+dotnet build tools.
 It is the result of a collaboration between SonarSource and Microsoft.

 It supports .NET Core on every platform (Windows, macOS, Linux).